 Based on the above assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees at both the beginning of the year and the end of the year.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate.
-Contributions to the Combined Plan are projected to be at the minimum amounts required by the Plan of Adjustment through 2023, followed by actuarially determined contributions beginning in 2024.
-While no funding policy has been adopted by the City of Detroit, Michigan, the projection of cash flows assumes full funding of contributions such that the plan's net position will be sufficient to make all benefit payments.
-The System believes that the funding practice adopted by the City will be consistent with the underlying objective used in the projection to develop the single discount rate.
+Contributions to the Combined Plan are projected based on actuarially determined amounts.
+The projection of cash flows assumes full funding of the actuarially assumed contributions will be made at rates sufficient to fund the benefits by amortizing the unfunded liability over a closed 30-year period, based on the System's adopted funding policy.

-The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of geometric real rates of return as of June 30, 2022 for each major asset class included in the pension plan's target asset allocation, as disclosed in the investment footnote, are summarized in the following table:
+Best estimates of geometric real rates of return as of June 30, 2024 for each major asset class included in the pension plan's target asset allocation, as disclosed in the investment note, are summarized in the following table:

 Asset Class Long-term Expected Real Rate of Return

-Global equity 5.02 %
+Global equity 4.45 %

-Global fixed income 4.02
+Global fixed income 4.30

-Real estate/Real assets 3.73
+Real estate/Real assets 4.11

-Diversifying strategies 3.95
+Diversifying strategies 4.09